 |2009||Christian Cevaer||London Golf Club||-7||1 Stroke|

 When you give big hitters the ability to hit greens from the rough they don’t often fail to take advantage.
-It would be a surprise if this year’s European Open wasn’t won by a powerful golfer who plays aggressive golf and putts well.
+It would be a surprise if the European Open wasn’t won by a powerful golfer who plays aggressive golf and putts well here.

 About the Porsche European Open